Wide-Area Crowd Counting: Multi-View Fusion Networks for Counting in Large Scenes: Experiment Results

+\zqq{We perform the ablation study on the rotation module of MVMSR on the CityStreet dataset (with CSR-net backbone), including the number of filters $F$, the number of layers $L$, and the rotation quantization angle $Q$ of the rotation selection layer.}

+\zqq{ \textbf{Number of filters $F$:} The results of the ablation study on the number of filters $F$ is shown in Table \ref{tab:filter_num}, where the number of layers in rotation selection is 3 and the rotation quantization angle is $45^{\circ}$.
+Increasing the number of filters does not necessarily improve the performance of the scene-level counting performance.
+The reason is because the rotation selection layer naturally handles the effect of feature rotations in the projection step, and thus less filters are required when compared to without the rotation selection, where each rotation needs a separate filter.
+Besides, using more filters decreases the speed of the model in the inference stage.
+Therefore, we choose $F=32$ in the remaining experiments, whose performance is better compared to others. }

+\zqq{ \textbf{Number of layers $L$:} We perform an ablation study on the number of layers $L$ of the rotation module in Table \ref{tab:layer_num}, where the number of filters is 32 and the rotation quantization angle is $45^{\circ}$.
+From the table, we conclude that fewer rotation selection layers may not reduce the feature rotation effect and too many layers may make the model overfit and decrease the counting performance.
+The choice of $L=5$ achieves the best performance in terms of MAE, MSE and NAE metric while $L=3$ achieves the best performance in terms of GAME(1) and GAME(2).
+We use $L=5$ in the remaining experiments. }

-\add{We performed an ablation study on the quantization angle $q$ in the rotation selection module of MVMSR (FCN-7 backbone) on CityStreet, and the results are presented in Table \ref{tab:quantization_angle_q}.
-The choice of the quantization angle $q$ involves the balance between the benefit of rotation selection and the extra learning complexity caused by the multi-rotations of the features. $q = 45^{\circ}$ has the best performance compared to larger and smaller quantization angles on CityStreet.}
+\zqq{ \textbf{Quantization angle $Q$:}} Finally, we perform an ablation study on the quantization angle $Q$ in the rotation selection module of MVMSR on CityStreet, and the results are presented in Table \ref{tab:quantization_angle_q}.
+The choice of the quantization angle $Q$ involves the balance between the benefit of rotation selection and the extra learning complexity caused by the multi-rotations of the features. $Q = 45^{\circ}$ has the best performance, compared to larger and smaller quantization angles on CityStreet.